litmuschaos/v1-litmus-docs/website/versioned_docs/version-1.1.0/openebs-control-plane-validation.md

   </tr>
   <tr>
     <td> OpenEBS </td>
-    <td> Kill all the openebs control plane pod and check if gets created again </td>
+    <td> Kill the OpenEBS control plane pods and check if they are rescheduled and healthy </td>
     <td> GKE </td>
   </tr>
 </table>